 When the matter came up for hearing, the prosecutor indicated he could not proceed and discharged the accused person under section 87 of the Criminal Procedure Code.
 The defense objected to this application because the discharge would not bar subsequent proceedings against him on account of the same facts.

 Consequently, the court allowed an application by the prosecution to discontinue the criminal proceedings under section 25(1) of the Office of the Director of Public Prosecutions (ODPP) Act, 2013.
-This effectively means Mr. Ogada is now a free man and has no pending criminal matters before court.
+This effectively means Mr. Ogada is now a free man and has no pending criminal matters before the court.

-The foregoing clearly goes to show that these were clearly criminalization instances aiming to intimidate and harass Mr. Ogada for his continuous struggle against the illegal alienation of the Kurawa Farmers Association members’ land for salt mining without their consent or due compensation.
+The foregoing goes to show that these were criminalization instances aiming to intimidate and harass Mr. Ogada for his continuous struggle against the illegal alienation of the Kurawa Farmers Association members’ land for salt mining without their consent or due compensation.

 Though Mr Ogada is free, he faces the hard task of settling down and finding a home for his family as their house was demolished by the nearby factory.